Japan's Suga pledges not to wage war again as ministers visit controversial shrine | Politics

 Japan's Suga pledges not to wage war again as ministers visit controversial shrine

-"Like any other year, I sincerely offered my heartfelt condolences to those who sacrificed their lives in the previous war and renewed my pledge for everlasting peace," Hagiuda told reporters.
-When asked about the opposition from South Korea and China to visits by ministers, he said it was natural to pay respects to those who sacrificed themselves for their country, adding he hoped for understanding from Japan's neighbours.

-Japanese Prime Minister Yoshihide Suga pledged on Sunday that Japan would not wage war again, making the vow on the anniversary of the end of World War Two as members of his cabinet visited a controversial shrine.
-Nearly eight decades since the end of the war, the conflict remains a source of tension between Japan and its neighbours, particularly China and North and South Korea.
+Japanese Prime Minister Yoshihide Suga pledged on Sunday that the country would not wage war again, making the vow on the anniversary of the end of World War Two as members of his cabinet visited a controversial shrine https://www.reuters.com/world/asia-pacific/why-yasukuni-shrine-is-controversial-symbol-japans-war-legacy-2021-08-13.
+Nearly eight decades since the end of the war, the conflict remains a source of tension between Japan and its neighbors, particularly China and North and South Korea.
 "Since the end of the war, Japan has consistently walked the path of a country that values peace," Suga said in a speech at a memorial ceremony in Tokyo.
 "We must never again repeat the devastation of war.
 We will continue to remain committed to this conviction."

-Environmental Minister Shinjiro Koizumi and Education Minister Koichi Hagiuda both paid their respects at the shrine on Sunday morning, which honours Japan's war dead, including 14 World War Two leaders convicted as "Class A" war criminals.
-Suga, who is not expected to visit, is likely to send an offering.
+Environmental Minister Shinjiro Koizumi and Education Minister Koichi Hagiuda both paid their respects.
+Suga is not expected to visit, although he did send a ritual offering through his secretary, the Sankei newspaper said.
+Yasukuni honors the war dead, including 14 World War Two leaders convicted as "Class A" war criminals, making it a flashpoint for tension.

+Koreans still chafe over Japanese rule from 1910 to 1945, while the Chinese have bitter memories of Japan's invasion and brutal occupation of parts of China from 1931 to 1945.
+South Korean President Moon Jae-in said his government remained open to dialogue with Japan to step up cooperation while seeking to resolve historical rows that have frayed bilateral ties.

-When asked about the opposition from South Korea and China to visits by ministers, he said it was natural to pay respects to those who sacrificed themselves for their country, adding he hoped for understanding from Japan's neighbours.
+When asked about the opposition from South Korea and China to visits by ministers, he said it was natural to pay respects to those who sacrificed themselves for their country, adding he hoped for understanding from Japan's neighbors.
+Abe visited Yasukuni as prime minister in 2013, sparking outrage from Beijing and Seoul and an expression of "disappointment" from the United States.
+He did not go again as prime minister, sending ritual offerings instead.

+After visiting on Sunday the former prime minister, who is still a member of parliament, told reporters he paid his respect to the souls of the war dead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)